-Top performing newsletter subscriptions are ones that offer vouchers like $10 off a $75 purchase, or percent discount like 20% off your first order.
+Top-performing newsletter subscriptions are ones that offer vouchers like $10 off a $75 purchase, or a percentage discount like 20% off your first order.

 Own a vacation website, travel site, or cruise line?
 Offer the chance to enter into a raffle to “Win a Trip!”